martinreus/martinreus.github.io/_posts/2020-02-01-angular-ssr-translations.md

 export class TranslocoRootModule {}
 ```

-Now in you `app.module.ts` file, add a provider configuration, which will provide our `LocaleConfig` using the `browserLocaleFactory` we defined in `locale-lang-config.ts`:
+Now in you `app.module.ts` file, add a provider configuration for `LocaleConfig` using the `browserLocaleFactory` we defined in `locale-lang-config.ts`:

 ```typescript
   [...]